-APAs executed in 2013 required taxpayers to provide various documents with their annual reports, depending on the specific facts of the case.
-While not every annual report will include each of the documents listed below (e.g., where no compensating adjustment occurs, no documentation is required) the documents listed below are required where the facts demonstrate a need for such documentation.
+APAs executed in 2014 required taxpayers to provide various documents with their annual reports, depending on the specific facts of the case.
+While not every annual report will include each of the documents listed below (e.g., where no compensating adjustment is made, no documentation is required) the documents listed below are required where the facts demonstrate a need for such documentation.

 1. Statement identifying all material differences between Taxpayer's business operations during APA Year and description of Taxpayer's business operations contained in Taxpayer's request for APA.
 If there have been no such material differences, a statement to that effect.
 2. Statement of all material changes in the Taxpayer's accounting methods and classifications, and methods of estimation, from those described or used in Taxpayer's request for the APA.
 If there has been no material change in accounting methods and classifications or methods of estimation, a statement to that effect.
 3. Description of any failure to meet Critical Assumptions.
 If there has been none, a statement to that effect.
+4. Copy of the APA.
+5. Financial analysis demonstrating Taxpayer's compliance with TPM.
+6. Organizational chart.
+7. Any change to the taxpayer notice information in section 14 of the APA.
+8. The amount, reason for, and financial analysis of any compensating adjustment under Paragraph 4 of Appendix A and Rev. Proc.
+2006-9, § 11.02(3), for the APA Year, including but not limited to: the amounts paid or received by each affected entity; the character (such as capital or ordinary expense) and country source of the funds transferred, and the specific line item(s) of any affected U.S. tax return; and any change to any entity classification for federal income tax purposes of any member of Taxpayer's group that is relevant to the APA.